 However, not every watercolor paint is transparent.
 Besides transparent you can also find opaque watercolor paints, so check the label to know what you are buying.

 This doesn’t mean that opaque watercolors are useless.
 There are definitely times were they are preferred over the transparent version.
 But if you can only afford to buy one set of paints, I would go with the transparent ones.

 That’s why it’s nice to have a wide range of colors available to you while painting.
-If your are buying watercolor paint for the first time, I would recommend to buy a set with at least 10 or more different colors.
+If you are buying watercolor paint for the first time, I would recommend buying a set with at least 10 or more different colors.

 What Is The Best Brand Of Watercolor Paint?